-Does this range me?
+Does this range suit me?
 Range satisfaction of battery electric vehicle users

 Art der Publikation: Journal Article